kickstarter/native-docs/learning-rx.md

 blog post
 * [Learn You a Haskell for Great Good!](http://learnyouahaskell.com/chapters): you don't need to program in Haskell to work on our apps, but this book is a great resource for deeper understanding of our often-used operators
-* [ReactiveSwift on Slack](https://reactiveswift.herokuapp.com/) a useful place to discuss and ask questions about ReactiveSwift.

 ## Android specific
 * [FRP on Android with RxJava](http://mttkay.github.io/blog/2013/08/25/functional-reactive-programming-on-android-with-rxjava/)